 Students in many of 2U’s degree programs already meet up with each other during yearly class meetings held on campuses, Paucek said, but the WeWork partnership allows for more-consistent in-person gatherings and the potential for new programs, such as architecture, for which physical studio space is required.
 Paucek is, for someone who runs an online-degree company, remarkably open about the importance of physical space: “The history of online education is a vast underestimation of the power of people,” he told me.

-Richard DeMillo, the executive director of the Center for 21st Century Universities at the Georgia Institute of Technology, thinks that some traditional campuses will gradually move toward a similar middle ground.
+Richard DeMillo, the executive director at the Georgia Institute of Technology’s Center for 21st Century Universities (where I am a visiting scholar paid to research the future of higher education), thinks that some traditional campuses will gradually move toward a similar middle ground.
 He wouldn’t be surprised if universities start fusing the best of the online experience with the best of the physical experience, possibly like 2U is trying to do with WeWork.
 “Think of it as the storefront for the university,” DeMillo said.

 DeMillo says he’s already seen the physical-digital dichotomy start to dissolve.
 He remembers when, a few years ago, Georgia Tech launched an online master’s degree in computer science, and students in the program started showing up at university-affiliated events in their hometowns.
 Some of the online students even traveled to Atlanta for commencement—the first time many of them had ever set foot on the campus.
 “They wanted to see in person the professors they got to know over video,” DeMillo said.
 “Students don’t have a problem blending the two experiences, either for efficiency or because they are digital natives.”